wasp-lang/wasp/web/docs/auth/auth-hooks.md

 </TabItem>
 </Tabs>

-Google provides you with the `accessTokenExpiresAt` field in the `oauth.tokens` object.
-You can use this field to determine when the access token expires and refresh it before it expires.
+Google exposes the `accessTokenExpiresAt` field in the `oauth.tokens` object.
+You can use this field to determine when will the access token expire.

-You can of course perform the token refresh in an [Wasp Job](../advanced/jobs.md) if you want to refresh the token periodically.
+If you want to refresh the token periodically, use a [Wasp Job](../advanced/jobs.md).

 ## API Reference